hsk81/protobuf-rpc-js/README.md

     (index):79 [on:mul] e {lhs: 2, rhs: 3} e {value: 6} null
     (index):86 [on:div] e {lhs: 2, rhs: 3} e {value: 0} null

 So apparently, acknowledgment and calculations worked as expected: The content of the left hand side curly brackets represent the request payload (i.e. `Rpc.Request.data`) and the content of the right hand side curly brackets represent the response payload (i.e. `Rpc.Reponse.data`).
-You should have also observed the same number of log lines on you `rpc-server`protos output (if logging is on).
+You should have also observed the same number of log lines on you `rpc-server`'s output (if logging was on).

 ## Message wrapping: Rpc.Request and Rpc.Response